Your cart is currently empty.

-Silicone bongs are a relatively new type of smoking device that is really taking the market by storm.
+Silicone best bongs for beginners are a relatively new type of smoking device that is really taking the market by storm.
 These are the only products on our list that are made using flexible materials.
 Silicone bongs will bend and probably bounce if you drop them.
 Seriously, they’re practically indestructible!

 Silicone bongs will also usually feature a fairly typical bong design (single chamber) and will have either a glass or metal downpipe/stem.
 Whilst they might not have the same “wow-factor” as bespoke glass pieces but that’s not to say they aren’t stylish.
 Silicone is available in loads of eye-catching colours, including vibrant neon shades impossible with translucent materials.

 The best bong for you is going to depend on a lot of different factors.
 These include how much you have to spend, where you plan to do your smoking, how important style is, and whether you want to keep your bong use discrete.